The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.

 This vulnerability became public on April 7, 2014.
 A Q&A was published, as a follow-up to the OpenSSL advisory, and can be found here.
 Individual vendors of operating system distributions, affected owners of Internet services, and software package and appliance vendors may issue their own advisories.

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in affordable IT Support, Cyber Security, IT Service, IT Security, Office 365, Cloud, VOIP, SPAM, Wireless, Network Design, MAC repair, PC Repair, Virus Removal, remote support, web design and much more.
+We specialize in affordable IT Support, Cybersecurity Services, IT Services, IT Security, Office 365, Cloud, VOIP Services, SPAM, Wireless, Network Monitoring Services, Custom Gaming PC, MAC repair, Computer Repair In Austin TX, Virus Removal, remote support, web design, on site support and much more.
 Check out what our clients have to say about us on Yelp!